The user needs to select zero, one, or more options from a pre-defined set.

 #multipleproperty may be an alternative (but this does not provide a very agreeable user experience, since users may not know how to select more than one item presented in this way — look for other ways to achieve the required functionality).

 - If labels for the description items in a stand-alone checkbox cannot readily include the words true/false or enable/disable, then it is better to use two radio buttons instead.

 Wording of labels and descriptions

 The label for a checkbox should be a statement or a descriptive phrase.
-Avoid beginning the label text with "Enable …" or "Is…", and do not end with a question mark.
+Avoid beginning the label text with "Enable …" or "Is…", and do not end with a question mark or a period.
 Avoid negative expressions such as "Don't show this on the page", as that means the user has to make sense of a double negative.

 Avoid beginning the description text with "Select to…" or "Choose to…".
 These are redundant words that adds waffle in front of the important, meaningful parts.